 Chytrids, as members of this group are known, are found everywhere.
 In this animated learning object, students examine the role of chytrids and their impact on the environment.

-In this colorful and animated activity, learners examine the four functions provided by a hydraulic reservoir.
+In this animated activity, students read about the two general types of variable resistors: potentiometers and rheostats.
 A brief quiz completes the learning object.